01201010/01201010/README.md

 }

 /**
- * Starts the emulator with the given ROM file
+ t Starts the emulator with the given ROM file
  *
  * @param file
  */